Jackysi/advancedtomato/release/src/router/dnscrypt/README.markdown

 The daemon then authenticates the query and forwards it over TCP to the resolver.

-TCP is slower than UDP, and this workaround should never be used except when bypassing a filter is actually required.
-Moreover, multiple queries over a single TCP connections aren't supported yet.
+`--tcp-only` is slower than UDP because multiple queries over a single TCP connections aren't supported yet, and this workaround should never be used except when bypassing a filter is actually required.

 EDNS payload size
 -----------------